jsy10101/Fast-Cart/README.md

 ### Refunding Orders

 In case of errors or delays, handle refunds by changing order status to 'refunded' and notifying customers via email. 🛍️🔙

-## Conclusion

-This project demonstrates the development of a microservices architecture using FastAPI and Redis.
-By following this tutorial, you can understand how to build scalable and resilient applications using modern technologies. 🎉